 There is a strong tendency for patients to not use an arm that is flexed and contracted.

 Upper Extremity BioSleeve Delivers All-Day Therapy to Counter the Effects of Spasms

-To overcome the effects of an overactive, spastic biceps, the BioSleeve stimulates the triceps causing the elbow to extend and ultimately to keep the arm straight.
+To overcome the effects of spasms of the biceps, the BioSleeve stimulates the triceps causing the elbow to extend and ultimately to keep the arm straight.

-To overcome the effects of spastic wrist or finger flexors, the BioSleeve stimulates the finger extensor muscles which then opens the hand.
+To overcome the effects of spasms of the wrist or finger flexors, the BioSleeve stimulates the finger extensor muscles which then opens the hand.
 The continual motion from the contracting muscles keeps the fingers extended and relaxed.
 The patient's hand is more likely to be used when the fingers can be opened.

 Spasm and Range of Motion Management with the UE BioSleeve

 The effects of paralysis and muscle spasms can be countered with the BioSleeve.
 The sleeve stimulates muscles opposite of the muscles in spasm.
 For example, the upper extremity BioSleeve stimulates the triceps to gently push the elbow into extension and the finger extensors to extend and open the hand.
 As long as the Sleeve is active, the muscles are working to keep the arm extended and relaxed, which underscores the advantage of wearing the sleeve as many hours as possible during the day.

 - Patient is more likely to use the arm in functional activities when the arm and hand are fully extended

 - Therapy can focus on functional goals rather than trying to achieve range of motion

 - An extended arm and hand improves the limits of reach